Philadelphia Flyers: Multiple makeovers (2014–present)

 The Flyers began the 2021–22 season off to a steady pace by winning six out of the first ten games of the season, however once again things would start to fall apart for the team.
 Newly acquired Ryan Ellis was placed on injured reserved on November 16 and would be out for the remainder of the season, due to a lower body injury sustained in the preseason.
-The team then went on a ten game losing streak at which point Alain Vigneault was fired from head coaching duties following a 7–1 loss to the Tampa Bay Lightning, and replaced by assistant coach Mike Yeo.
+The team then went on a ten-game losing streak at which point Alain Vigneault was fired from head coaching duties following a 7–1 loss to the Tampa Bay Lightning, and replaced by assistant coach Mike Yeo.
 The team would show a brief sign of resurgence under Yeo before the team collapsed again by losing a franchise record thirteen games in a row.
-In early February center Sean Couturier was ruled out for the rest of the season after completing back surgery for an injury sustained earlier in the year.
-On March 17, longtime Flyers captain Claude Giroux played in his 1000th career NHL game, a 5–4 home victory over the Nashville Predators, becoming the second Flyer in history to play 1000 games with the franchise.
-On March 19, Giroux was traded along with Connor Bunnaman, German Rubtsov and a 2024 5th round pick to the Florida Panthers in exchange for Owen Tippett, a 2024 1st-round draft pick, and a 2023 3rd-round pick.
-The team finished the season with the fourth worst record in the league going 25–46–11, failing to make the playoffs for the second straight year, something that the franchise had not done since the 1989–90 and 1990–91 seasons.
+In early February, center Sean Couturier was ruled out for the rest of the season after completing back surgery for an injury sustained earlier in the year.
+On March 17, longtime Flyers captain Claude Giroux played in his 1,000th career NHL game, a 5–4 home victory over the Nashville Predators, becoming the second Flyer in history to play 1000 games with the franchise.
+On March 19, Giroux was traded along with Connor Bunnaman, German Rubtsov and a 2024 fifth-round pick to the Florida Panthers in exchange for Owen Tippett, a 2024 first-round draft pick, and a 2023 third-round pick.
+The team finished the season with the fourth worst record in the league going 25–46–11, failing to make the playoffs.

-On June 17, 2022, John Tortorella was hired as the team's new head coach.
+John Tortorella was hired as the team's new head coach, signing a four-year contract.
+Before the beginning of the 2022–23 season it was announced that Ryan Ellis would once again sit out for the season with a possible career ending injury.
+To make matters worse it was announced soon after that Sean Couturier would require a second back surgery and also be forced to sit out for the entire season.
+The team would once again have a modest start to the season by finishing the month of October with an 8-4-2 record.
+However the team was unable to capitalize on their early momentum and fell in the standings with a ten-game winless streak in the month of November.
+On March 10, general manager Chuck Fletcher was fired and assistant general manager Daniel Briere was named interim general manager.
+The team finished the season with a record of 31–38–13, missing the playoffs for a third consecutive year.

+After the season ended the organization began a complete overhaul of the front office.
+On May 11, 2023, the team hired former Flyer Keith Jones as president of hockey operations and named Daniel Briere as general manager of the team.
+Soon after the team fired longtime player development coaches Kjell Samuelsson and John Riley, as well as senior advisor Mike O'Connell.